TwilioDevEd/levelup-add-a-phone-to-your-website/docs/incoming-calls.md

 ### **Can a call be sent to more than one SDK end user?**

-If you have multiple SDK end users that you want to answer a call, you can use &lt;Dial> and &lt;Client>.
+If you have multiple SDK end users that you want to answer a call, you can use `<Dial>` and `Client>`.
 All of the end users' Device instances will "ring" until one of the end users accepts the call.

-The &lt;Dial> verb can have up to ten &lt;Client> nouns.
+The `<Dial>` verb can have up to ten `<Client>` nouns.

 For example: